imyhalex/comp-sci-study-journal/data_structure&algorithms/graph/leetcode-graph2.md

     - exc
 - Intialize a `length` variable to keep track length of the line
 - While keep doing BFS traverse, check if the `length` >= 3 if meet the same `color` again

+Edge Cases
+- Immediate neighbor in direction is same color → length = 2 → invalid
+- Long sequence of opposite color, then same color → valid

 Approach:
 - Algo Analysis: Time: O(1); Space: O(1)